Supernodes and Halos: Loss-Critical Hubs in LLM Feed-Forward Layers: Supernode Characterization

-\paragraph{Interpretation.} $\LP_i$ captures the joint second moment of activation and gradient.
-A large \(\LP_i\) can arise from large activations, large projected gradients, or strong sample-level alignment between the two.
-Thus, LP measures loss-sensitive channel importance rather than pure magnitude.
+be the gradient signal projected onto channel \(i\)'s write direction.
+The resulting channel loss proxy is

-\paragraph{Magnitude controls.} Appendix Fig.~\ref{fig:lp-proxy-diagnostics} provides a top-tail ablation check for \(\LP\) and shows that \(\LP\) is not explained away by simple magnitude metrics such as activation power or weight norms (additional diagnostics in Appendix Table~\ref{tab:mechanism-controls}).
+This proxy captures the joint second moment of activation and projected gradient.
+A large \(\LP_i\) can come from large activations, large projected gradients, or strong sample-level alignment between the two.
+It therefore measures loss-sensitive channel importance rather than magnitude alone.
+In practice, it is efficient to compute: the forward pass records \(u_i\), the backward pass records \(s_i=(W_{\text{down}}^\top g_y)_i\), and the estimate accumulates \(\frac{1}{2}(u_i s_i)^2\) over calibration tokens.
+No per-channel backward passes are required.

-\paragraph{Efficient computation.} $\LP_i$ requires only quantities already computed in standard backpropagation: we record the FFN intermediate activations \(u_i\) in the forward pass, record \(s_i=(W_{\text{down}}^\top g_y)_i\) in the backward pass, and accumulate \(\frac{1}{2}(u_i s_i)^2\) over calibration tokens.
-This avoids per-channel backward passes.
+Appendix Fig.~\ref{fig:lp-proxy-diagnostics} validates \(\LP\) through top-tail ablation, and Appendix Table~\ref{tab:mechanism-controls} shows that the score is not explained away by activation power or weight norms.